From the first to third period of the project (May 2015 2016-April 2019) the following work has been done:

-There have been a number of highly productive scientific exchanges within WP2.
-Work has been presented at national and International conferences and high-impact factor publications acknowledging ENSAT-HT have been produced.
-Commercialisation of some of the techniques for genotyping is also underway.
+Work has been presented at national and international conferences and several high-impact factor publications have been produced.

-We undertook a review of omics assessment methods used by the main HTA bodies - national public agencies, other public and private organizations -, in order to identify the evidence required, in terms of criteria used and methods applied.
+A review of omics assessment methods used by the main HTA bodies - national public agencies, other public and private organizations – was undertaken, in order to identify the evidence required, in terms of criteria used and methods applied.
 Only multi-analyte assays with algorithmic analyses (MAAA), cancer and non-cancer, non-companion (stand-alone) tests that are actionable and have been evaluated by at least one HTA body until May 2016 were included.
-Twenty-five reports and articles have been finally taken into account regarding 17 MAAAs.
 As assessment criteria, clinical validity and clinical utility were largely used, as well as economic, ethical, legal and social aspects.
 The two main models used were the EUnetHTA Core model or the ACCE framework, which could be adapted to the assessment of MAAAs.
-The work was consolidated and validated with EUnetHTA.
+The work was validated with EUnetHTA.

-In period 2 the website was regularly updated with photos, publications and results of the consortium.
+A project website was created and regularly updated with photos, publications and results of the consortium.
 A graphic video on ENSAT-HT was produced and disseminated on the partners’ network.
-The first contact for the Industrial Management Board were initiated.

-In period 2 WP 7 monitored the progress of all the WPs, followed-up the distribution of funds , organised the meetings of the consortium and ExCom and assisted partners individually on any administrative or legal and financial questions related to the EC rules.
+WP 7 is monitoring the progress of all the WPs, following the distribution of funds , organising the meetings of the consortium and ExCom and assisting partners individually on any administrative or legal and financial questions related to the EC rules.

 Union’s Horizon 2020